DMCA Policy

 Submit your counter-notice to:

-If a valid counter-notice is received, Thrivebot may restore the removed content within 10-14 business days unless the original complainant notifies us of a court action seeking to restrain the restoration.
+If a valid counter-notice is received, Thrivebot may restore the removed content at its discretion after reviewing the counter-notice, unless the original complainant notifies us of a court action seeking to restrain the restoration.

 For questions about this DMCA Policy or to submit a notice or counter-notice, please contact us at: